-It may seem like a high-tech spy movie when you gain access to your home by scanning your fingerprint, but the future is here!
+Using your fingerprint to unlock the front door may seem like sci-fi, but the future is here!
 We pushed through all the high-tech razzle-dazzle to find the best smart and electronic keyless door locks for your home.
-We compared price, security ratings, ease of use, and customer reviews to pick the most secure electronic locks for your front (or back) door.

 August is the undisputed leader when it comes to smart locks, and this third-generation offering doesn’t disappoint.
 Enjoy remote control, low battery alerts, and a secure Bluetooth connection that doesn’t eat up your Wi-Fi data.
 And when it comes to looks, this lock stands out.
 Because it installs on the inside of your door, you’ll appreciate the unobtrusive modern design that complements most home décor.